 Don’t you find it annoying if your toilet refuses to flush?
 Yeah, such a problem gets on our nerves too.

-Imagine this: you wake up one fine morning and go to the bathroom.
-Once you are done, you reach for the toilet handle to flush, and nothing happens.
-And right at the start of the day, you’re stuck with a disgusting mess.
-That is enough to make anyone lose their calm!
+Picture this: you wake up on a bright morning and head to the bathroom.
+After finishing, you reach for the toilet handle, only to find it’s not working.
+Right at the start of the day, you’re faced with a mess no one wants to deal with!

 But instead of succumbing to frustration, it’s advised to immediately start investigating the reasons behind a toilet that won’t flush.
 There can be several reasons your toilet won’t flush; we have discussed most of them in this guide.